-All you have to do is to connect your iPhone or iPad using Wi-Fi and all of the data will be automatically back up to your iCloud account.
-For most people, iCloud account is usually the same as the iTunes account and once you create the iTunes account, you can use the same username and password to login to your iCloud account.
+All you have to do is to connect your iPhone or iPad using Wi-Fi, and all of the data will be automatically back up to your iCloud account.
+For most people, an iCloud account is usually the same as the iTunes account and once you create the iTunes account, you can use the same username and password to login to your iCloud account.

 Although it is one of the most secure and stable way to transfer data from your iPhone, iPod and iPad but you may still have some problems with your iCloud account.
 Several readers have reported in our forums about some of the experience issues related to their iCloud account.

 Before you continue, Please make sure that you meet the following conditions:

 - A working iCloud account: Make sure that you remember the email address and password associated with your iCloud account.
 However, if you have forgotten the password, click here to navigate to the iForgot Page.
 Here, you can recover your iCloud account by entering the Email address.

 - A working iPhone, iPod Touch or iPad with iOS 5.0 or latest version

 Besides the backup problems which we have written about extensively in the past, this series of article will focus on issues pertaining to Authentication, Unsupported userid and Synchronization related issues.

 If you see a message that your device or computer is unable to connect to iCloud, Apple, iTunes, App Store, or other Apple sponsored servers, it’s often a problem on the servers themselves.
 That means it’s entirely out of your control and the best remedy is time and practicing patience.